vestrel00/contacts-android/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## Support

-This is a newly open sourced library with only one contributor so far (me).
-Don’t expect much support in the beginning.
-I am only able to work on this (and respond to issues) outside of work hours.
-This means late nights, weekends, and maybe holidays.

-As time passes, hopefully this library gets more and more contributors.
-At some point, I hope to gain contributors that have become experts on this library to help me support the community by maintaining it and making admin-level decisions.

-In any case, create issues for any bugs found and I'll get to it when I get the chance depending on severity of the issue.

 [project-roadmap]: https://github.com/vestrel00/contacts-android/wiki/Project-Roadmap
 [discussions]: https://github.com/vestrel00/contacts-android/discussions